 Why can’t the number of Judges be increased?

-SC Chief Justice Takur lamented “inaction” by the Executive in increasing the number of judges to 40,000 from the current 21,000.
-He blamed the Centre of doing nothing to increase the number of courts and judges in the country.
-He accused Centre for stalling appointment of judges to the High Court.
+SC Chief Justice Thakur lamented “inaction” by the Executive in increasing the number of judges to 40,000 from the current 21,000.
+He blamed the Centre for doing nothing to increase the number of courts and judges in the country.
+He accused Centre of stalling appointment of judges to the High Court.